 Dictionaries usually define “capitalism” as a political/economic system in which individuals or corporations are said to have the right to “own” things and therefore get to decide pricing, production and distribution of goods produced or services rendered.
-I note that there is a difference between an individual and a corporation that cannot be passed over so easily.
+There are three different kinds of ownership: 1.
+The right to the fruits of one’s own labor 2.
+Ownership of land or other finite resources, which the individual has purchased but does not create through labor 3.
+Ownership of material assets which have been created through labor such as capital improvements.

 Individual ownership is the foundation of the Libertarian and “free market” outlook.
 Libertarians like to say people “own” their bodies and minds.
 Consequently, they also believe that they own the fruits of their physical and mental labor, and that’s why they are against income tax.
 This seems pretty straightforward, to me.
 I do not believe that government has the right to tax labor, mental or physical.